Frequently asked questions

 The replacement of the device will be suggested by the technician during the check-ups.

 The need for replacement may be due to development, growth, or if the device becomes excessively worn due to wear or other problems (e.g. chafing).
-This will be decided at the check-ups.
+If there is visible damage to the device, consult your doctor immediately.

 The need to replace the device depends entirely on the individual, and may be every 6 or even 18 months.